Fortnite players battle for biggest e-sports prize

 "I've only ever played in my bedroom so it will be different but right now, I'm really confident because I've been training so much.
 For the last two weeks, I've put in about 12 hours of training every day."

-Another fancied British player is 14-year-old Kyle Jackson.
+Another fancied British player is 14-year-old Kyle.
 Known as Mongraal, he's been a pro player since he was 13.

 "It's a lot more serious than people think," he said.